polylogyx/platform-docs/13_Rest_API/Readme.md

 Authentication
 --------------

-The PolyLogyx API requires all requests to present a valid API key (x-access-token: API Key) specified in the HTTP Authorization header for every HTTP request.
-If the API key is missing or invalid, a 401 unauthorized response code is returned.
+The PolyLogyx API requires all requests to present a valid access token (x-access-token) specified in the HTTP Authorization header for every HTTP request.
+If the access token key is missing or invalid, a 401 unauthorized response code is returned.

-The API key (token) has the privileges associated with an administrator account and does not automatically expire.
-If you believe your API key is compromised, you can generate a new one.
-This ensures that the older API key can no longer be used to authenticate to the server.
+The access token has the privileges associated with an administrator account and does not automatically expire.

 Transport Security
 ------------------